Louie Stowell

-Louie Stowell is a British author, best known for her comic series of illustrated children's books about the Norse god, Loki.
+Louie Stowell is a British author, best known for her comic series of illustrated children's books about the Norse god Loki.

 Career

 Stowell was born in 1978 in London, where she cites among her early reading influences The Lord of the Rings, Just William and Halo Jones.
 She went on to study English at Exeter College, Oxford.
-She later worked as a cartoonist, copywriter, PR and publisher at Usborne Publishing, then at Ladybird/Penguin Random House before becoming a full-time novelist.
+She later worked as a cartoonist, copywriter, PR and publisher at Usborne Publishing, then at Ladybird/Penguin Random House, before becoming a full-time novelist.

-In 2009 she published a non-fiction book for children, The Story of Astronomy and Space, illustrated by Peter Allen, described in The Guardian as "an excellent, if simplistic introduction to the wonders of the Universe."
+In 2009, Stowell published a non-fiction book for children, The Story of Astronomy and Space, illustrated by Peter Allen, described in The Guardian as "an excellent, if simplistic introduction to the wonders of the Universe."
 This was followed by a number of juvenile fiction and non-fiction books, including Look Inside:Your Body, Staying Safe Online and The Usborne Creative Writing Book.
-In 2016 she published The Usborne Official Astronaut's Handbook, illustrated by Roger Simo, which was shortlisted for the Royal Society's Young People's Book Prize, and in 2019, Politics For Beginners, which was shortlisted for the Children's Illustrated Non-Fiction Book of the Year at the British Book Awards in 2019.
+In 2016, she published The Usborne Official Astronaut's Handbook, illustrated by Roger Simo, which was shortlisted for the Royal Society's Young People's Book Prize, and in 2019, Politics For Beginners, which was shortlisted for the Children's Illustrated Non-Fiction Book of the Year at the British Book Awards in 2019.

-In 2019 she published the first volume of the Dragon in the Library trilogy, illustrated by Davide Orfu, then a standalone middle-grade novel, Otherland, and the first volume of the ongoing middle-grade Loki: A Bad God's Guide... series, illustrated by Stowell herself, which re-imagines Loki in the body of an eleven-year-old boy, and which was praised in The Guardian as "an irreverent romp through practical moral philosophy, like Netflix's The Good Place with more snarky cartoon snakes."
+In 2019, she published the first volume of the Dragon in the Library trilogy, illustrated by Davide Orfu, then a standalone middle-grade novel, Otherland, and the first volume of the ongoing middle-grade Loki: A Bad God's Guide... series, illustrated by Stowell herself, which re-imagines Loki in the body of an 11-year-old boy, and which was praised in The Guardian as "an irreverent romp through practical moral philosophy, like Netflix's The Good Place with more snarky cartoon snakes."
 A Bad God's Guide to Being Good was named Waterstones Children's Book of the Month for February 2022, and went on to win Best Overall Children's Book at the British Book Awards in 2023, as well as winning the Books for Younger Readers category.
-In 2023 Stowell's book for under-7 year olds, ABC Pride, co-written with Dr Elly Barnes and illustrated by Amy Phelps, won the SLA Information Book Award.
+In 2023, Stowell's book for under-7-year-olds, ABC Pride, co-written with Dr Elly Barnes and illustrated by Amy Phelps, won the SLA Information Book Award.

-In 2024 Stowell contributed a book of short stories to World Book Day.
+In 2024, Stowell contributed a book of short stories to World Book Day.

 Stowell is married, and lives with her wife in London.